Why I Started Curos

 Over the course of many conversations, I told my dad that I was unsure if holistic approaches would be able to add days to his life, but I was damn confident supporting his treatment with a healthy lifestyle would add life to his days.
 We talked at length about ‘quality of life.’
 My hope was that we could help build a program for him that would help make the good days come a little more often and the bad days a little less intense.

-Quickly I learned three things:
+Quickly, I learned three things:

-- Holistic care information is hard to find, hard to understand and often contradictory.
+1. The overwhelming amount of information and misinformation: Holistic care information is hard to find, hard to understand and often contradictory.
 This seems to be even more so when dealing with chronic illnesses.

-- If you can actually figure out #1 and #2, getting the products your need, let alone the actual ‘good’ ones, is a full time job.
+3.What should you actually take, what form, what brand, how much and where do you get it from easily: If you can actually figure out #1 and #2, getting the products your need, let alone the actual ‘good’ ones, is a full time job.